-All visiting speakers will be subject to the College's Access, Security and Visitors Policy.
-This will include signing in and out at Reception, the wearing of a visitor's badge at all times and being escorted by a fully vetted member of staff between appointments.
+All visiting speakers will be subject to the College's Visiting Speakers Policy.
+This will include signing in and out at Reception, showing Photo ID, the wearing of a visitor's badge at all times and being escorted by a fully vetted member of staff.

 The College will also obtain such formal or informal background information about a visiting speaker as is reasonable in the circumstances to decide whether to invite and/or permit a speaker to attend the College.
-In doing so the College will always have regard to the Access, Security and Visitors Policy, the Prevent Duty Guidance and the definition of "extremism" set out in KCSIE which states:
+In doing so the College will always have regard to the Visiting Speakers Policy, the Prevent Duty Guidance and the definition of "extremism" set out in KCSIE which states: